Mount Garibaldi: Ski resort development

 A multi-million dollar ski resort, Mount Garibaldi Glacier Resorts, was to be built on Brohm Ridge in the late 1960s.
 It was designed by West Vancouver resident Adi Bauer in 1954 to feature a luxury lodge, three Swiss-style chalets and the world's longest gondola lift.
 Access to the ski resort was to be by helicopter or snowshoes in winter, although a rough road winding up the ridge to the ski resort lodge was to provide four-wheel drive access in summer.
 The ski resort was to open in the winter of 1970, but financial difficulties in 1969 halted all developments.
 In January 1970, the three Swiss-style chalets remained unfinished, the gondola lift consisted only of towers with no lift cables, and the gondola cars were stored in another building at the foot of Mount Garibaldi.

 In 1978, the Government of British Columbia invited California-based developer Wolfgang Richter to salvage the failed Mount Garibaldi Glacier Resorts project.
 Richter's plans were postponed by the early 1980s recession and his proposal was denied by the Ministry of Environment, Lands and Parks in 1991, saying it "did not make economic sense".
 The ski resort proposed by Richter would have operated as a day-use area and would have featured an almost 1000 m vertical drop.
 Such a drop would have been greater than those of the Cypress, Manning and Mount Seymour provincial park ski resorts, but still 600 m shorter than the one in Whistler Blackcomb.
 A total of 15,000 skiers would have been spread across 400 ha of skiable terrain per day.
 Accommodation would have been provided by a mid-mountain village and an upper village at elevations of 1100 and 1300 m, respectively.

+In 2016 the Government of British Columbia issued an environmental assessment certificate for the development of a new ski resort at Brohm Ridge.
+Under that plan, the project had a January 2026 deadline for work to "substantially start", however the developer claims that such a deadline was impossible due to disputes with the District of Squamish, and asked the provincial government for an extension, which was denied.